 Excerpt From My Fictionalized Memoir

-Nevertheless, I have Jill McCorkle to thank for allowing me to spill my guts one day during lunch in my third term at Bennington College, where I earned my MFA.
+The genesis of my narrative began when I spilled my guts to Jill McCorkle day during lunch in my third term at Bennington College, where I earned my MFA.
 Without her incredible support and encouragement, my story would have never been unearthed, fictionalized and put on paper.

 David Gates, my thesis advisor, was kind enough to describe my story as “grimly fascinating and deeply affectionate.”
 So here goes…